silksil/NOTES-CHEATSHEET/node/passport-authentication.md

 ## Introduction
 Passport is Express-compatible authentication middleware for Node.js.
 Passport includes 2 library components:
 #### 1. Passport
-General helpers for handling auth in Express aps
+General helpers for handling auth in Express apps.

 #### 2. Passport Strategy
-Helpers for authentication with one very specific method (email/password, Google, Facebook etc.)
+Helpers for authentication with one very specific method (e.g Email, Google, Facebook, Linkedin)

 ## Example flow
 Below you can find an example using Google oAuth.